pvd1313/gamma-beast-vg/README.md

   - MCM option to turn off VG when 3D PDA is fully opened only.
   - MCM option to tweak amount of blur in shader.
   - MCM option to tweak max view distance in shader.
-  - VG components / maintenance.
   - VG brightness status display (when adjusting brightness).
+  - VG brightness adjust animation.
-  - VG MCM key bind for brightness.
+  - VG MCM better key bind config for brightness.
-  - Shared MCM settings (key binds, animation).
+  - VG / torch enabled status icons.
+  - VG in-game calibration (like color correction).
-  - VG upgrades (like weapon upgrades).
+  - VG components / upgrades / maintenance (like weapons).
     - VG zoom upgrade. (like binocular).
     - VG recognition upgrade. (like binocular).
 - Youtrack / any other tracker for mod development.